 The alternating timber layers give the panels excellent structural properties, and being solid, joints can be made at any point.

 Openings for doors and windows can be placed anywhere in the panels, but along with the general layout and structural design of the building, this must be fixed at the point of manufacture and cannot be changed later.

-Once the panels are manufactured and delivered, the on-site erection process proceeds extremely quickly, provided the site is correctly prepared and all specification are correct.
+Once the panels are manufactured and delivered, the on-site erection process proceeds extremely quickly, provided the site is correctly prepared and all specifications are correct.
 However should any changes or alterations be required at this stage, the delays and cost increases can be considerable.

 CLT panels only form the structure of the building, all insulation, cladding and services must be added after the panels are erected.
 While this adds time to the process it does allow a high level of flexibility in terms of varying performance and aesthetics between structurally identical buildings.

-Because the panels properties can be varied and optimised to fit more or less any strength or spanning requirements, CLT is commonly use to build high rise structure as well as houses, with the world tallest timber building, a mixed use development in Norway, coming in at 10 storeys, and 85.4m in height.
+Because the panels properties can be varied and optimised to fit more or less any strength or spanning requirements, CLT is commonly used to build high rise structure as well as houses, with the world tallest timber building, a mixed use development in Norway, coming in at 10 storeys, and 85.4m in height.

 CLT systems also score very highly as regards sustainability, with sustainably timber panels being fully recyclable and wastage being minimised.
-This is offset somewhat by the limited UK manufacturing capacity however, with more panels being sourced form mainland Europe and transported.
+This is offset somewhat by the limited UK manufacturing capacity however, with more panels being sourced from mainland Europe and transported.